 - Hold personal sharing in confidence.

-- Be present, practice mindful listening, and do not offer unsolicited advice.
+- Be present, practice mindful listening, and not offer unsolicited advice.

-- Allow for equal sharing of voices as well as the right to pass.
+- Allow and invite for equal sharing of voices as well as the right to pass.

 - Take care not to speak for others in the group.